nikitavoloboev/data/databases/blockchain/cardano.md

 # [Cardano](https://cardano.org/)

+Cardano appears to be a [scam project](https://twitter.com/froggyfrogster/status/1433653091493195794).
+Research done by [IOHK](https://iohk.io/en/research/) is interesting though.

 ## Notes

 - [Cardano appears to be a trap for moderately smart people who don’t have time to read cryptocurrency whitepapers all day.
 Staking is nothing new, smart contracts are nothing new.](https://news.ycombinator.com/item?id=26005048)